filamentgroup/grunticon/README.md

 ## Release History
+* Version 1.0.0: Some alpha and beta bugs taken care of.
 * Version 1.0.0-alpha: Almost complete rewrite.
 Breaking out pieces of this project into other areas
 * Version 0.6.5: CSS Writing has been moved from Phantom to Node, in order to decrease base64 datauri sizes